Mrinalini Mukherjee Foundation

 A young 'Dillu' as Mrinalini Mukherjee was affectionately called by friends and family, captured in her early twenties seating in her newly rented barsati and on the cusp of an artistic journey that would span decades.

-• Mukherjee's older work titled Tentacles captured in a B&W Negative, as it unfurls its sinuous form in the terrace studio, 1976–77.
+• Mukherjee's early work titled Tentacles captured in a B&W Negative, as it unfurls its sinuous form in the terrace studio, 1976–77.

-Mukherjee's older work titled Tentacles captured in a B&W Negative, as it unfurls its sinuous form in the terrace studio, 1976–77.
+Mukherjee's early work titled Tentacles captured in a B&W Negative, as it unfurls its sinuous form in the terrace studio, 1976–77.

 • A portrait of Mrinalni Mukherjee before the studios, the sculptures, and the worlds she would build with her hands.